 This morning starts with a stop at the Idaho Potato Museum, showcasing Idaho’s famous potatoes.
-Next, you’ll get a rare and fascinating glimpse into the early days of nuclear energy at the Experimental Breeder Reactor No. 1 (EBR-I) Atomic Museum, a National Historic Landmark where usable electricity was generated from atomic energy for the first time in 1951.
 On the Mesa Falls Scenic Byway, you’ll wind through rugged mountains and fertile valleys, past rivers and waterfalls en route to Montana’s West Yellowstone.
 Enjoy free time to explore West Yellowstone and select one of many restaurants for dinner this evening.
 B, L

 DAY 5—YELLOWSTONE TOUR/JACKSON

 Today, visit America’s first national park.
 At nearly 3,500 square miles, this vast wilderness set atop a volcanic hot spot extends across parts of three states, and is home to hundreds of species of plant and wildlife, from bears to bison to bald eagles.
 You’ll view such famous sites as Old Faithful, the Paintpots, Upper and Lower Yellowstone Falls, and much more.
 After innumerable picture-perfect sights, you’ll continue south on the John D Rockefeller Parkway into Grand Teton National Park.
 Enjoy the evening on your own to explore the famous streets of Jackson, WY.
 B, L